joseph-zhang/KITTI-TorchLoader/README.md

 This repo provides two useful modules for loading and preprocessing KITTI depth data set.

+:hammer: **Update Support For Depth Data Under 'KITTI Depth Prediction' Section**

+Since KITTI provides [official depth prediction data](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_prediction), we can directly use these high quality depth map as ground truth, which are more dense than depth gt that we generated from [raw KITTI Velodyne data](http://www.cvlibs.net/datasets/kitti/raw_data.php).

+The following parts give a introduction of raw KITTI data loading and Pytorch dataset generating.

+To load official KITTI depth data, please use the corresponding  module in '/KITTIDepth'.

+---

 ### Dataloader

 The module **Dataloader** provides an interface to load data items from eigen split.